Fransou/Strong-Baseline-Molecular-FSL/README.md

 # :test_tube: Out-of-distribution experiments

+## Evaluation scripts

-The directory containing the codebase for the out-of-distribution experiments is found in the TDC_tasks directory.
+The directory containing the codebase for the out-of-distribution experiments is found in the [TDC_tasks](TDC_tasks) directory.
-The directory evaluator contains the code enabling the use of the various models on the TDC tasks (note that MAML and GNN-MT are available although not discussed in the original paper, as they take a long time to run on these tasks)
+The directory evaluator contains the code enabling the use of the various models on the TDC tasks.
+*Note that MAML and GNN-MT are also available but both are very computationally expensive.*

 To run the experiments on the DTI tasks, use the following command: